House adjourns before considering sanctuary cities bill

 COLUMBIA, S.C.
-(AP) — The South Carolina House has adjourned without taking up legislation that would hold local governments responsible for reporting illegal immigrants.
+(AP) — The South Carolina House adjourned for the week Thursday without taking up legislation that would hold local governments responsible for reporting illegal immigrants.

-The measure had the support of Gov. Henry McMaster, but the bill never got a second reading, and lawmakers adjourned on Thursday.
+The measure had the support of Gov. Henry McMaster, but the bill never got a second reading, and lawmakers went home.
+Without a second reading and the April 10 deadline approaching for bills to advance from the House to be considered in the Senate, there’s a chance the bill won’t survive.

-The bill would require municipalities to report immigration status to the South Carolina Law Enforcement Division.
+South Carolina law requires local and state police to enforce federal immigration laws.
+The bill would require municipalities to file a yearly report showing they are in compliance with those laws to the South Carolina Law Enforcement Division.

-Greenville Republican Rep. James “Mike” Burns, a bill co-sponsor, said the measure would keep citizens safe and help target illegal immigrants with criminal history.
+Critics of the bill said it’s a national issue and is only being discussed in the House because it’s on the national GOP agenda.
+The U.S. Department of Justice recently sued California for what the Trump Administration said were violations of federal immigration statutes.

 Most Read Nation & World Stories